segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/troubleshooting.md

 Inspect one of your data payloads.
 If you are using device-mode for a specific destination, the value of that integration should be set to `false` in the `integrations` object.
 That means that the data is being sent from the device directly to the destination's API endpoints, and not through Segment's servers.
 This is expected if you chose to use a device-mode destination's SDK with Segment's during installation.

 Enable verbose [logging](/docs/connections/sources/catalog/libraries/mobile/android/#adding-debug-logging) and trigger the call in question.
-You should see a call to Segment, and one going to the partner SDK.
-It will show you exactly which partner method was invoked and the arguments it was invoked with!
+You should see calls to Segment and the partner SDK that show the partner method that was invoked and the arguments with which it was invoked.

 ## Debugging Cloud-mode Destinations